axioned/handbook/src/content/docs/Playbook/debugging.md

 ### Get the visual evidence of the failure

 This could be a test report, a screenshot, a log file, etc.
-Don't give up until you have the evidence.
+Don't give up until you have the visual evidence.
 If you can't get the evidence, then you can't debug the problem.
 Don't rely on someone else to get the evidence for you.
 **You need to see it for yourself.**
 Use failure evidence to tell you where something is going wrong.

 ### Inspect for trends, patterns and differences

 This is where you start to look for clues.
 You're looking for things that are similar (patterns) or different (deducing) from what you expect.
 It is important to not jump to conclusions.
-You need to be able trace back up your deductions with evidence.
+You need to be able trace back your deductions with evidence.
 Or be really quick to admit that you're wrong and move on to the next deduction.

 ### Ask questions